|Date Posted:||Oct 30, 2019|

 · Willingness to travel to regional urban capitals for technical assistance provision and quality assurance.

-· Master’s degree in health, public health or related field; medical training as a doctor or midwife preferred.
+· Master’s degree in health, public health or related field; medical training as a doctor preferred.

-· 5-8 years of technical assistance experience in health, particularly in the maternal health area.
+· 5-8 years of technical assistance experience in health, particularly in the DOTS program area.

 · Proficiency with database management software, Microsoft Office Suite, and on-line search tools required.

 · Excellent oral and written communication skills in English and Dari; Pashto fluency is highly desired.